 A Smoking Ceremony is an ancient custom that involves smouldering various native plants to produce smoke with cleansing properties to ward off any bad spirits.

-Please note that a Smoking Ceremony is not always appropriate for an event.
-Requests may need to be discussed with Cultural Hub before confirmation is given.
+A Smoking Ceremony is not always appropriate for an event.
+Requests may need to be discussed with the Cultural Hub before confirmation is given.

 Cultural Education Session